Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/fontfamilycombobox.md

 ## Setting Whether Items Display Text Using the Font Family

-By default each item in the drop-down will draw its font family name in the actual `FontFamily` that it represents.
+By default, each item in the drop-down will draw its font family name in the actual `FontFamily` that it represents.
 This behavior can be disabled by setting the [FontFamilyComboBox](xref:@ActiproUIRoot.Controls.Ribbon.Controls.FontFamilyComboBox).[UsePreviewInItemRendering](xref:@ActiproUIRoot.Controls.Ribbon.Controls.FontFamilyComboBox.UsePreviewInItemRendering) property to `false`.

 When this feature is disabled, each item will draw the font family name in the standard UI font.